giga-sec/gigaSec-Tech-Notes/3. Notes/TCP-IP Model.md

 ---
 Abstract:
 - Difference/Similarities between TCP/IP Model and OSI Model
-- History of TCP-IP Model
+- History of why TCP-IP Model was created
 - Some variations of TCP-IP Model

 ---